fbarrett12/chain_reactor/README.md

 The project includes a full RSpec suite covering:

-Model specs
+- Model specs

-Lifecycle transitions
+- Lifecycle transitions

-Error handling
+- Error handling

-processed_at and error_message behavior

-Service specs
+- Service specs

-Validated in isolation using doubles/stubs:

-FieldMapper

-RecordValidator

-AiFieldEnricher

-DocumentNormalizer

-ParserFactory (implicitly exercised)

-WebhookNotifier

-These confirm correct transformations and pipeline behavior.

-Job specs
+- Job specs

-Successful normalization flow

-Failure path

-Webhook triggered or skipped appropriately

-Uses:

-instance_of(DocumentUpload) for resilient matches

-Stabilized stubs for DocumentNormalizer + WebhookNotifier

-Request specs
+- Requests specs

-/uploads creates records & enqueues jobs

-/uploads/:id returns expected JSON

-/uploads lists uploads

-Config loader specs
+- Config loader specs

-EdiRules loads YAML rules

-Unknown vendor properly raises KeyError

-The suite proves both correctness and modularity.

-TO DO
+To run tests:

+bundle exec rspec

+TO DO: Will implement these ideas in no particular order over time

 1. Replace ActiveJob Inline with Sidekiq or Azure Queue